They can improve your sense of control, and your feelings of self-esteem and self-fulfilment.

-These can include reading, camping, arts, gaming, going to music festivals and hanging out with friends.
-All are ways that your teen can be involved and participate in activities they enjoy.
+Participation in leisure activities supports community participation and contributes to quality of life.
+These can include reading, listening to or playing music, camping, arts and craft, and gaming.
+Going to music festivals, attending concerts and parties, hanging out with friends.
+All are ways that you can be involved and participate in activities they enjoy.

-Our trained and dedicated staff are experts in supporting leisure activities and hobbies for teenagers and their families.
+Our trained and dedicated staff are experts in supporting leisure activities and hobbies for adults and their families.

 You can work with our:

-We offer a blended model of services to meet the individual needs of teenagers and their families.
+We offer a blended model of services to meet the individual needs of adults and their families.

 Appointments may be arranged: